crxhvrd/CodeWalkerProjects/README.md

 ---

-## Shader libraries (`sga_*.awc`)
+# Part 3 — A new format: shader libraries (`sga_*.awc`)

+Parts 1 and 2 add applications and repair existing behaviour.
+This part is neither: it is support for a game format CodeWalker could not open at all.

 GTA V Enhanced keeps its compiled shaders in `.awc` files — the same extension as audio wave containers, distinguished only by an `SGD2` magic.
-CodeWalker previously opened them as audio and failed.
+CodeWalker read the extension, tried to parse them as audio, and failed.
 They now open in the shader viewer instead, and the file list labels them rather than showing the audio icon.

+## What it does

 The format reads and writes in full: browse effects, techniques and passes, inspect registers and constant buffers, export or replace individual `.cso` blobs, and export the whole library to XML and back.

 Round-tripping every shader library in a stock Enhanced install — 6 archives, 37,992 shaders — reproduces each one **byte for byte**, through both the binary path and a full XML export and re-import.
+That is the property that makes writing safe: whatever the format holds that isn't modelled is carried rather than approximated.
 Writing is gated behind Edit Mode, as everywhere else.

+*Files: `AwcShaderFile.cs`, `FxcForm.cs`, `MetaXml.cs`, `ExploreForm.cs`*

-### Root signatures are preserved on import
+## Root signatures are preserved on import

 Every one of those 37,992 shaders embeds a root signature in an `RTS0` chunk, and the game builds its pipeline state objects from it.
 HLSL recompiled with dxc emits no `RTS0`, so dropping a freshly compiled blob into a slot leaves the pipeline without the signature the game expects: PSO creation fails, and the shader either silently never runs or takes the game down.
 The archive is perfectly valid either way, so there is nothing to find by inspecting it.